GCED by ThemesOngoingInstructor-led

 |Learning||05-01-2023 ~ 06-07-2023(5 Weeks)|

 About the Course

-She has a strong background in women’s human rights addressing multiple forms of discrimination against women and has conducted trainings in over 15 countries.
-She is currently writing and pod casting stories about the women’s movement in Malaysia, she remains active in civil society.
+She has a strong background in women’s human rights addressing multiple forms of discrimination against women and has conducted training in over 15 countries.
+She is currently writing and podcasting stories about the women’s movement in Malaysia, where she remains active in civil society.
 Ivy is also a member of Five Arts Centre.

 She loves to advocate, dance, cook and create.